As the days grow long, farms around Vermont set the table and invite guests in for some of the sweetest meals in the state.

 It works like this: a single, long table adorned with a white tablecloth is set up in an extraordinary place where food is grown or produced.
 Over the course of four and a half or five hours, 100 to 200 guests share a communal, family-style meal comprised of ingredients grown or created onsite or nearby.
 The farmer’s story is told and celebrated through a farm tour.
 The meal is prepared by top chefs who offer wine and beer parings.

-On August 26, the Outstanding in the Field tour returns to Ploughgate Creamery at the Bragg Farm in Vermont’s Mad River Valley.
+On August 26, 2018 the Outstanding in the Field tour made its second appearance at Ploughgate Creamery at the Bragg Farm in Vermont’s Mad River Valley.
 The century-old farm is owned and operated by Marisa Mauro, who makes small-batch, European-style cultured butter.
 The meal will be prepared by guest chefs Nate Ward and Aaron Josinsky of Winooski’s Misery Loves Co., (a 2013 and 2016 James Beard Award semifinalist) which offers new twists on comfort food classics like poutine and chicken and waffles.

 Last, if you can imagine an all-you-can-eat smorgasbord in one of the most beautiful “barns” you’ve ever laid eyes on, you’ve arrived at the annual Vermont Fresh Network Annual Forum Dinner at Shelburne Farms.
 Vermont Fresh Network member restaurants partner with local farmers to prepare tapas-style dishes using the freshest Vermont ingredients.
 The event is held in the courtyard and former stables of Shelburne Farms’ red brick Coach Barn, on the shores of Lake Champlain.